-The City shall establish a capital reserve balance in the Capital Projects Fund for unanticipated expenses for the maintenance of buildings and replacement of related equipment of 0.5% of the total annual General Fund expenditures, less debt service, interfund transfers, chargebacks, non-departmental expenditures, and capital expenditures.
+The City shall establish a capital reserve balance in the Capital Projects Fund for unanticipated expenses for the maintenance of buildings and replacement of related equipment of 0.5% of the total annual General Fund expenditures, less debt service, interfund transfers, chargebacks, non-departmental expenditures, all Center for the Arts expenses, and capital expenditures.
 The purpose of this fund is to pay for new Business Plan initiatives of a capital nature that are adopted midterm, high-profile projects that go over budget, or emergency repairs not included in the annual operating budget or Capital Improvement Program.
 This fund is maintained at this level from year to year for this purpose.